hyperledger/besu-docs/docs/public-networks/how-to/monitor/understand-metrics.md

 Once Besu is completely synced, it propagates blocks and executes the transactions inside each block.
 Block production and propagation step shows an important reduction in CPU consumption.
-This reduction is due to the idle time while waiting for the new block and, because executing transactions on the EVM is sequential.
+This reduction is due to the idle time while waiting for the new block and because executing transactions on the EVM is sequential.

 ## Block time